kiarashazarnia/tractatus/README.md

 ## Quick Start
 ### Maven
-Currently, the Maven Central version is not the latest.
-But you can easily Github Maven Repository to use the latest version.
+Currently, the Maven Central does not have the latest version.
+But you can easily use Github Maven Repository to access the latest version.
-As you know, the library could be resolved with the other build tools like Ant, SBT, Gradle, and so on with the proper syntax.
+As you know, the library could also be fetched by the other build tools like Ant, SBT, Gradle, and so on with the proper syntax.
 ```
 <dependency>
   <groupId>com.github.mryf323</groupId>